Grimm Dreams

 ‘Don’t be afraid of the Big Bad Wolf’

-The game will be developed in unity.
+game will be developed in unity.
 It is a 3d survival horror game.

 Core game mechanics